MarkoRezic/rolla-demo-flutter-app/README.md

 ---

 The Scores JSON was generated using a js script and then imported as the final asset - not that some scores were deliberately removed to show error or missing data handling in the app.
+Any loading times visible in the app are actually mocked - this was intentionally made to be able to show off loading states / skeleton loaders etc.

 ---